 - Image development: A customer will develop an image about you based on the content on your website.
 If you provide quality and useful content, they will believe in you and your brand.

-- Thought leadership: Content marketing helps a B2B brand establish thought leadership in their domain.
+- Thought leadership: Content marketing helps a B2B brand establish thought leadership in its domain.

 Changes Are Daunting